gmc-code/PC-microbit-micropython/docs/errors/Library_Errors.rst

     # missing space before the asterisk
     from microbit import*

-| If the space before the askterisk is left out, then an **undefined names** error occurs, as shown below.
+| If the space before the asterisk is left out, then an **undefined names** error occurs, as shown below.

 .. image:: images/import_error_2.png